 This large site extends for approximately 960 meters along the bank of the Tittabawassee River (Appendix B).
 In 2000 a site datum was driven into the ground, which also serves as the beginning of Segments 1 East and 1 West.
 Wooden stakes were placed every hundred meters to the west, marking the beginning point of each segment (Sommer 2001:14).
 Because most, or all, of the stakes have been lost due to flooding and/or erosion, surface finds since 2002 have been plotted by GPS or have been given grid coordinates based on the Shovel Test grid set up in 2004 (Sommer 2005).
-The relatively high and steep riverbank was subject to moderate to severe erosion over much of the site area in 2005, 2006 and again in 2007.
-After noticing reduced erosion during the 2008 field season, moderate to severe erosion was again present in 2009.
+The relatively high and steep riverbank was subject to moderate to severe erosion over much of the site area in 2005 - 2007 and again in 2009.
+Only minor to moderate erosion was noted during the 2008 and 2010 field seasons.

 Eighty-five 50X50 cm shovel-test pits were dug on this site between 2004 and 2005 (Sommer 2005:13-15, 2006:14-18).
 These shovel-tests demonstrated that, at least in the area tested, the site extends inland from the riverbank 40-60 meters.
-In addition to the shovel-tests, between 2006 and 2009, 83 square meters were excavated.
+In addition to the shovel-tests, between 2006 and 2010, 94 square meters were excavated.

-Both surface survey and limited test excavations were conducted at 20SA722 in 2009.
-A total of 11,112 objects were catalogued from 20SA722 during the 2009 field season.
-These items are included in Accession F09-1 and were assigned Catalogue Numbers F09-1-1 through F09-1-888.
-These items include three objects derived from the surface, and 11,109 items derived from test excavations.
+Both surface survey and limited test excavations were conducted at 20SA722 in 2010.
+A total of 8,292 objects were catalogued from 20SA722 during the 2010 field season.
+These items are included in Accession F10-1 and were assigned Catalogue Numbers F10-1-1 through F10-1-737.
+These items include three objects derived from the surface, and 8,289 items derived from test excavations.
 Data from the test excavations will be discussed in a subsequent section of this report.